 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-If you have an abundance of broccoli in your kitchen, then you can use this guide for how to freeze broccoli.
-Frozen broccoli florets can be used in a variety of ways, including in smoothies!
+If you have an abundance of fresh broccoli in your kitchen, then you can use this guide for how to freeze broccoli.
+Frozen florets can be used in a variety of ways including roasting, in smoothies, or in stews.
+Learn how to freeze broccoli using the best method for long-term storage.

 • Total Time: 25 minutes